markkorput/OF-Project-Boilerplate/README.md

 ### Scripts
 Random scripts that might help for development / testing (i.e. pull json files and clean, update submodules, etc)

+### Shared
+Project-specific code that is shared among Sketches and/or Apps.